Overview of Iowa Taxes

 Iowa property taxes are paid annually in two installments, due on Sept.
 1 and March 1 every year (though they are not considered late until the following month).
 Taxes are based on two factors: the assessed value of the property and the total local tax rate.
 Property values in Iowa are assessed every two years by county and city assessors.

-Every county has its own assessor, as do a handful of individual cities.
+Every county has its own assessor, as do eight cities.
 The assessor looks at market and property factors to determine the market value of the property.
 Assessed value, to which tax rates apply, is based on market value.
 The total statewide assessed value of residential property cannot increase by more than 3% annually.
-Thus, each year the state "rolls back" home values by applying a ratio calculated annually by the state's director of revenue.
-For 2020, that ratio was 67.25%.
+Thus, each year the state "rolls back" home values by applying a ratio calculated annually by the state's Director of Revenue.
+For 2018, that ratio is 56.9391%.
+So if your home's market value is $100,000 (as determined by your local assessor), your assessed value would be $56,939.

 There are a number of property tax credits and exemptions that can reduce the property taxes you owe.
 The most common is the Homestead Credit, which reduces your assessed value by $4,850.
-Other Iowa credits and exemptions include the Disabled Veteran’s Homestead Tax Credit, the Military Exemption and the Property Tax Credit for Senior and Disabled Citizens.
+Other Iowa credits and exemptions include the Disabled Veteran’s Homestead Tax Credit, the Military Exemption and the Senior Citizens Property Tax Credit.

 Iowa Property Tax Rates